na-na-hi/renget/archive/vpmdcloverpb.md

 >Ability: Insomnia (probably)
 >Moves: Sketch (hasn't figured it out yet)

+###Tybo
+>Tybo is a male Skitty, native to the pokemon world.
+Prior to his entry into the Clover Guild, he was an isolationist living alone in a cabin in an arctic area.
+He’s pretty greedy, and tends to loot “abandoned” places he finds and sells them.
+He never steals anything where there are people around and doesn’t like stealing from someone unless he sees them as a shitty person or if the place is abandoned, or just in a general state of chaos where someone stealing another’s belongings is of least concern.
+He tends to not think too much ahead and acts in the moment, he’s also really lucky when it comes to staying out of trouble, he most goes with the flow and silently observes whatever drama is going down at the moment, although he never gossips about it and keeps all his knowledge to himself.
+Tybo isn’t very malicious, but he’s far from being an angel.

 ###Togetic
 [Togetic personality in full (Read This)](https://rentry.org/w4ygz)
 >Extremely shy and tends to keep to himself.
 Can get easily flustered if pulled into a conversation or is in a crowded area with a lot of noise.
 However will always lend a helping hand when asked, unless the request is joining an adventuring team, in which case he needs heavy convincing to join.
 Can be seen as cold by other guild members due to how he avoids interacting with people, but he does care about keeping his fellow guild members safe and healthy.
 Terrified of being on adventuring teams due to his incompetence and clumsiness in fights, and also always has bad luck with using metronome.